kcskier/k3s-cluster-demo/06-Updates-and-Probes/06-Updates-and-Probes.md

 ```

 ## Apply a rolling update
 Currently, our Deployment is running the `nginx:1.27.1-alpine` image.
-We would like to rollout `nginx:1.27.2-alpine` to all our Pods.
+We would like to roll out `nginx:1.27.2-alpine` to all our Pods.

-Set the image on the deployment:
+Set the image on the Deployment:
 ```bash
 kubectl set image deploy/nginx nginx=nginx:1.27.2-alpine
 ```

-Annotate a `change-cause` to the deployment:
+Annotate a `change-cause` to the Deployment:
 ```bash
 kubectl annotate deploy/nginx kubernetes.io/change-cause="Good update to 1.27.2-alpine"
 ```